 You never know what similarities or connections you may have.

 A big reason you’re not feeling confident about telling people you’re unemployed is because you’re anticipating a negative response from them.

 And unfortunately, it will happen.
 Some people are just nosy jerks like that.

 But most people will be understanding and respectful.
 Maybe even compassionate.

 Who knows, they may even be able to help you with your job search.

 Because don’t forget – almost everyone has been unemployed at one point in their lives.

-And if someone does judge you harshly, they aren’t someone worth your time anyways.
+And if someone does judge you harshly, move on.
+They aren’t someone worth your time anyways.

 You are better off without them.

 Admitting that you are currently unemployed can be intimidating.
-Especially when you are meeting someone new.
+Especially when it comes to introducing ourselves to someone new.
 It can leave you feeling exposed and self-conscious.